ctu-mrs/ctu-mrs.github.io/docs/tutorials/custom_configs.md

 **2.** Finding out which package actually takes care of the functionality you want to modify may be a bit more tricky.
 You can follow these general guidelines:

-* The `mrs_controllers` package contains gains of the MPC, SO(3) etc. controllers.
+* The `mrs_uav_controllers` package contains gains of the MPC, SO(3) etc. controllers.
-* The `mrs_odometry` package contains constants for filtering data from the rangefinder for measuring height of the MAV and other self-localization related sensors, and lists the available estimators.
+* The `mrs_uav_odometry` package contains constants for filtering data from the rangefinder for measuring height of the MAV and other self-localization related sensors, and lists the available estimators.
 * The `mrs_optic_flow` package contains constants the optical flow self-localization algorithm (you'd know if you were using it).
-* The `mrs_trackers` package contains parameters for the various trackers.
+* The `mrs_uav_trackers` package contains parameters for the various trackers.
 This is where you'll find the **collision avoidance** parameters (in the `mpc_tracker.yaml` file)!
-* The `mrs_uav_manager` package contains various general parameters, such as safety thresholds, lists of available trackers and controllers and so on, but also the **speed/acceleration/jerk/snap constraints** of the trackers.
+* The `mrs_uav_managers` package contains various general parameters, such as safety thresholds, lists of available trackers and controllers and so on, but also the **speed/acceleration/jerk/snap constraints** of the trackers.

 If you don't find what you're looking for in this short list, you can just go through the packages and look through the files yourself.
 You can find the packages in `~/git/uav_core/ros_packages`.